 Whenever possible, allow leftovers to cool to room temperature before placing them inside the fridge.
 Hot food can cause refrigerator temperatures to drop.

 Don't overload the refrigerator.
 Parties are a dangerous time because you cram a lot of food into the fridge, and then you're continually opening the door.
 Turn the temperature down during these occasions to keep the food cold.
 This will cut down on the amount of warm air inside that can cause the interior temperature to rise and fluctuate, which can compromise the safety of the food in your fridge.

 Refrigerator maintenance here should include regularly check that the refrigerator door seals (or gaskets) close tightly to prevent cold air from sneaking out.

 It's common for gaskets to weak, loosen, or tear within just a few years.
-Worn or loose seals can cause your refrigerator to use 2.5 percent more energy for each 1 degree F. over ambient room temperature (about 70 degrees F.)
+Worn or loose seals can cause your refrigerator to use up to 3 percent more energy for each degree Fahrenheit over ambient room temperature (about 70 degrees F).

 That means your fridge could use up to 25 percent more energy when the temperature tops 80-degrees inside your home, as your fridge is forced to work harder.
 (Read more tips for saving energy in the kitchen here.)
 An easy way to check that the seals are working correctly: Slide a piece of paper half in and half out of the fridge door.
 If you can easily pull it out, the door seals may need replacing.

 Refrigerator maintenance here includes washing door gaskets every three months with soapy water to remove any spills and crumbs, and towel dry.

 Clean your refrigerator's condenser coils at least once a year.